sara-es/PhysionetChallenge2024/README.md

 # Code from team "The Easy Geese" for the George B. Moody PhysioNet Challenge 2024
-*Team members: Nicola Dinsdale, Alistair Johnson, Matti Kaisti, Tuija Leinonen, George Searle, Chris Shucksmith, Sara Summerton, Dave C. Wong*
+*Team members: Nicola Dinsdale, Tuija Leinonen, George Searle, Sara Summerton, Dave C. Wong*

 ## What's in this repository?